Jane Espenson: Once Upon a Time

 In May 2011, Espenson was brought on to the ABC fantasy series Once Upon a Time, as a writer and consulting producer.
 She stayed with the show for its entire seven-year run, and became a co-executive producer on the project.
 She was also involved in creation and writing of the spin-off series Once Upon a Time in Wonderland.

 Game of Thrones

 In 2011, working as a freelancer, Espenson wrote episode 6 of season 1 of Game of Thrones, titled "A Golden Crown".
 It is notable as one of only four Game of Thrones episodes written by women.

 Jessica Jones

 In 2015, during the hiatus between seasons of Once Upon a Time, Espenson consulted on the series Jessica Jones, earning a "thanks to" in the credits.
 In 2019, she returned for a larger role on the staff, and wrote the eleventh episode of the third season "A.K.A.
 Hellcat".

 The Nevers

 In 2018, Espenson joined the HBO series The Nevers, as a writer and executive producer.
 The series premiered on April 11, 2021.

+Foundation

+Espenson consulted on the Apple TV+ series Foundation in season 1, joining the writing staff in season 2 with writing credits on half of the episodes.